HarishAtGitHub/Sentence-Understanding---Natural-Language-Understanding/README.md

 # Sentence-Understanding---Natural-Language-Understanding

-The aim of this project is to make the computer system capable of understanding commonly spoken language phrases.
+The aim of this project is to make the computer system capable of understanding commonly spoken language phrases with regard to questions asking for 'Directions' and 'Math calculations'.
 ____

 Direction Question Understander: